jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM Identity Center.md

 - Fine-grained permissions based on users' attributes stored in IAM Identity Center Identity Store.
 - User attributes can be used in **IAM Identity Center Permission Sets** and **Resource-based Policies**.
-- Example: cost center, title, locale...
+- **Example:** Cost center, title, locale...
-- Use case: Define permissions once, then modify AWS access by changing the attributes.
+- **Use case:** Define permissions once, then modify AWS access by changing the attributes.
 - **User attributes are mapped from the IdP as key-value pairs.**

+TODO: DIAGRAM

+# 8. IAM Identity Center – Attribute-Based Access Control (ABAC)

+TODO: DIAGRAM

-# 8. Multi-Factor Authentication (MFA)
+# 9. Multi-Factor Authentication (MFA)

 - Supports Multi-Factor Authentication (MFA) with authentication modes:
   - **Every Time They Sign-in (Always-on).**
   - **Only When Their Sign-in Context Changes (Context-aware):** Analyzes user behavior (e.g., device, browser, location...).

+TODO: DIAGRAM